(650) 366-4888

 Please keep in mind that we DO NOT ship the Pastiera.
 We do not offer delivery either.
 We do not give refunds to those who did not pick up their Pastiera prepaid order.

-It will be available for pick-up on Friday late afternoon (bakery shop closes at 4pm), and Saturday (6am-2pm), the day before Easter Sunday.
+It will be available for pick-up on Saturday (6am-2pm), the day before Easter Sunday.
 We are closed on Easter Sunday.

-You may place your online prepaid orders early and we will reserve the Pastiera for you to pick up on either of these two days, Friday or Saturday, the day before Easter Sunday.
+You may place your online prepaid orders early and we will reserve the Pastiera for you to pick up on Saturday, the day before Easter Sunday.

 THE STORY: